 The Joint Leadership Board meets twice a month to review the Dorset Police's financial affairs and strategies.
+Meetings have continued virtually during the Covid pandemic to support quick and effective financial decision-making.

-The PCC and Chief Constable meet with executive managers to provide leadership, set strategic direction and monitor the coordination required to achieve objectives.
+The PCC and Chief Constable meet with executive managers to provide leadership, set strategic direction and monitor the co-ordination required to achieve objectives.